WrightonLabCSU/DRAM/Development-Notes/How-To-Setup-W2-Riviera.md

 Follow the instructions above to pull the GitHub page and update the paths for assets, modules and containers.

-Follow the instructions on the GitHub to install Nextflow or, if Riviera has been updated to have a Nextflow module, load the Nextflow module.
+Follow the instructions on the GitHub to install Nextflow (can be done with Conda) or, if Riviera has been updated to have a Nextflow module, load the Nextflow module.

 The only difference will be that on Riviera, each user will need a copy of the DRAM2 databases and a copy of the Singularity image (Not supported on Riviera, users must use `--profile conda` or `--profile conda_slurm` until Singularity is installed.)